 Will THPRD staff be given additional training for camp this year?

-This year at summer camps, staff will be assigned to the same group of campers all week.
-Camp staff receives comprehensive training every summer.
-We will place an emphasis on all-new safety and program protocols before camp begins, including policies around face masks and increased handwashing procedures, social distancing expectations amongst campers, and new protocols based on CDC and Oregon Health Authority requirements.
+Camp staff receive comprehensive training every summer.
+We will place an emphasis on safety and program protocols before camp begins, including policies around face masks and increased handwashing procedures, social distancing expectations amongst campers, as well as new protocols based on CDC and Oregon Health Authority requirements.

 Can you tell me more about increased disinfection procedures?

 We are closely monitoring statewide, national and industry guidelines to keep our campers, families, and staff safe.
 Campsites with plumbed restroom facilities have been intentionally selected to ensure campers and staff will be able to regularly wash their hands, high-touch areas will be regularly and routinely sanitized, and physical distancing will be emphasized.
 We have developed additional guidelines regarding daily health checks, physical distancing, handwashing, sanitizing items, adjusted activities, meals and snacks, and drop off and pick up.